the bright side of mediation

 There is always an enormous amount of pressure that the adult is living under.
-There is a lot of glamour and glitz but inside of them, there are huge hollow blocks that gives rise to constant anxiety.
+There is a lot of glamour and glitz but inside of them, there are huge hollow blocks that give rise to constant anxiety.
 Living on the verge of sanity, people often lose their clam when it is a little too much for them to take.
 Both the parties are now busy managing their own lives and hence, once in a while, a crisis forms in the family.

 Unlike court, mediation is not done as per the wishes of the court.
 You get to choose the dates at your convenience.
-This means a great deal as in our terribly busy times, getting a day off can also be a huge problem.
+This means a great deal as in our busy times, getting a day off can also be a huge problem.

 The decision will most definitely be a mutually agreed upon one.
 Unless and until a consensus is reached, the counselling can continue for some time.

-What’s more is that they are scattered all over the places to ease your ways.
+What’s more, is that they are scattered all over the places to ease your ways.
 This is completely voluntary as well.
-At any point of time you can stop visiting the mediators.
+At any point in time, you can stop visiting the mediators.

 To keep the future of your child secure, mediation can be a great means.
 There is no need to rush and still you can have all your marital troubles without putting the child in distress.